Tommimon/add-to-desktop/README.md

 extension installed and enabled to work properly.
 Otherwise you will not be able to see the shortcuts you are creating.

+Currently, I'm working to get this extension merged in Desktop Icons project, if you would like having this feature by default in Desktop Icons extension let them now.

 ## Installation
 - Download zip from the releases section
 - Extract in a folder named `add-to-desktop@tommimon.github.com`